ViperScience/libcardano/README.md

 # Cardano++

-A blazingly fast library Cardano blockchain tools written in modern C++.
+A blazingly fast library of Cardano blockchain tools written in modern C++.

 ## Getting started